Projects must be submitted by March 31st 2024.

 A UK team may be made up of students from different UK schools.

 Projects must not previously have reached the final of any national or international competition.
-After the Teentech final, teams are encouraged to submit their Award projects to other national and international competitions l but we ask that TeenTech is very clearly referenced.
+After the TeenTech Awards final, teams are encouraged to submit their projects to other national and international competitions, but we ask that TeenTech be very clearly referenced.

 Schools may enter multiple projects in each of the categories.
 You may also ask for an element of your entries to be considered where appropriate for the Digital Skills or Data Science prizes.